ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_2.7.rst

 =======

-* The hash_password filter now throws an error if the hash algorithm specified is not supported by the controller.
+* The hash_password filter now throws an error if the hash algorithm specified is not supported by the control node.
 This increases the safety of the filter as it previously returned None if the algorithm was unknown.
 Some modules, notably the user module, treated a password of None as a request not to set a password.
 If your playbook starts erroring because of this, change the hashing algorithm being used with this filter.